-You will receive your BSN by post at your address in the Netherlands within 2 to 3 weeks.
+You'll receive your BSN by post at your address in the Netherlands within 2 to 3 weeks.

 Register in other municipalities

-Check on the website of your town or city to find out how to register and what you need to bring.
+Check the website of your town or city to find out how to register and what you need to bring.

 Choose a bank

 You can open a student bank account at several banks in the Netherlands.

 You can make an appointment online at ABN AMRO.
 To complete the opening of your bank account, you'll need to visit one of their desks.
 For the necessary verification, you will need:

 You will receive your banking card, pin code and activation code within 5 working days.
 Please note: that you can only open a bank account with ABN AMRO if you live in the Netherlands for at least 6 months.
 Also, due to ongoing Covid-19 measurements, if you have to go into (self) quarantine, you cannot have an appointment with the bank during your quarantine period.